 If the cavy whistles, it is obviously inviting you to play with it, so feel free to go ahead, hold it, pet it, or engage it in fun activities.
 This is the guinea pig’s best mood, so you can even lay down with it on the sofa or your bed and cuddle next to it.

 When the guinea pig makes high-pitch purrs or shrieks, ensure it is not frightened of something.
 If these sounds continue, do not force yourself to pet it, simply add food or water to its cage if needed, and leave it alone to rest and calm down.

 If you hear or sense the guinea pig is chirping or making ‘chirpy-vibrating’ sounds, it is very sad, unfortunately.
 Gently approach it in case it ‘cries’ over its lost partner or simply if it’s depressed from solitude.

 It maybe wants to be petted or simply held calmly in your arms.
 If not, just play safe with the food and water option, and think of getting him a new friend for its cage!

 How to Recognize If My Guinea Pig Wants to Be Left Alone or Helped?

-If you really want to help your little pet friend, just put some healthy snacks or foods in its cage and do not nag it.
-Once rested or fed, the cavy will be in a good mood again and in no time.
+If you really want to help your little pet friend, just put some healthy snacks or food in its cage and do not nag it.
+Once rested or fed, the guinea pig will be in a good mood again.

 Very often, the guinea pigs will express certain body language movements when they make their sounds.
 Their non-verbal communication is just as strong and expressive as their language of sounds.
 They manifest body language with, or without the sounds mentioned.